 Allow for the hiring panel to share notes while interviewing

 All of which will make the overall process more efficient.
-Interview nerves can boil over if there is a complicated set up ahead of the interview starting.
+Interview nerves can boil over if there is a complicated set-up ahead of the interview starting.
 Ideally, it should be a simple 2 - 3 click action for all interview attendees.

 Using a video interviewing platform, that is specifically designed for interviews, also allows your candidates and hiring panels the option to test the technology ahead of the interview.

-This goes a long way of putting your mind at ease that the technology will work.
+This goes a long way in putting your mind at ease that the technology will work.
 It is a bit like driving the route to your interview the night before so you don't get lost or turn up late for an onsite interview.

 Candidate engagement content - promoting your employer brand

-As you move your recruitment journey to a virtual process, you need to plan how you'll communicate your company's culture, mission, vision and values to potential candidates.
+As you move your recruitment journey to a virtual process, you need to plan how you'll communicate your company's culture, mission, vision, and values to potential candidates.

 Simple additions to your career pages, ideally video content, will support getting your company culture to resonate with your candidates.

 Conveying your culture through video is hard.
-Some easy ways you can overcome this is through the use of peer to peer chats, employee videos covering different topics and experiences in the company and social media presence.
+Some easy ways you can overcome this is through the use of peer-to-peer chats, employee videos covering different topics and experiences in the company, and social media presence.

 A more concentrated effort to bring your company culture to candidates will help put them at ease and show them how they could be a fit for your company.

 Aside from the technology infrastructure, you will need to consider changing how you interview.
-Consider more sociable peer to peer team chats as part of your interview process.
+Consider more sociable peer-to-peer team chats as part of your interview process.

 This will allow your candidate to get to know your company a little better, but also during these informal chats, it will give more insight into how this candidate may fit into their new role & team.